 The Crashproofing kits are specifically designed for each plane to strengthen spots that crack or break during nose-in crashes and wingtip cartwheels.
 (Some of the kits offer a truly astounding amount of crash protection.
 Our Hawkfighter, for instance, has simply bounced off the ground in test crashes of OVER 50MPH (!!!) in both nose in crashes and "wing grab" cartwheels.
 We get a crack doing that every so often, but we've had numerous crashes with our test Hawkfighters at high speed with no crack at all- no kidding.
 Just picked it up and launched it again!
 You can see some iof these crashes in our Youtube videos- here's one right here.
 Another thing you'll notice is that the planes can handle RADICAL yankin' and bankin' - the carbon fiber reinforcement keeps your plane together like nothing else can!

 The Crashproofing Kits all come with all of the carbon fiber rods and tubes, and some include other plastic parts.
 We also have how-to videos and REALLY GOOD written instructions.
-You can also choose stuff like glue in our tools section.
+You can also choose stuff like glue, drillbits, tools that Steve uses, and more in our tools section.
 It will all add up in your cart.
 I love the computer age, don't you?